Customer Service FAQ

 The tests must be taken online.
 However, we accept faxed or e-mailed answers, if necessary.
 All CME users, regardless of membership in the ACS, must login to the site using an ACS-SRGS username and password.

-If you have an online subscription to SRGS Connect Premium or SRGS Connect Practicing Surgeon, you can seamlessly login to the CME test site under the “Test Your Knowledge” tab once you are logged in to SRGS Connect.
+If you have an online subscription to SRGS, you can seamlessly login to the CME test site under the “Test Your Knowledge” tab once you are logged in to SRGS.
 (You do not need to re-login to the test site.)

 When is the deadline to complete the test?

-We no longer impose a deadline to complete the tests.
+SRGS publishes eight (8) times a year on a revolving cycle of topics that spans four years.
+When a topic is revised, the older enduring material is no longer certified for credit.
 You can earn credit for all of the tests that appear on your CME index page.
-Please keep in mind that the test completion date affects your eligibility to claim SRGS credit in a particular year; only a maximum of 80 AMA PRA Category 1 Credits™ can be earned per year with your SRGS subscription.
+When a topic is revised, the CME test for the older version of the material will be removed from your CME test page.
+Please note that the test completion date affects your eligibility to claim SRGS credit in a particular year.
+Only a maximum of 80 AMA PRA Category 1 Credits™ can be earned per year with your SRGS subscription.

 How do I get a username and password if I am not an ACS member?